gdmoney/network-automation-github-actions/README.md

 ## Project Overview
 **GitOps** based network automation framework using the following principles:
-- all device configurations are defined as `code` and are stored in GitHub repositories - [a distributed version control system](https://en.wikipedia.org/wiki/Distributed_version_control)
+- all device configurations are defined as `code` and are stored in GitHub - [a distributed version control system](https://en.wikipedia.org/wiki/Distributed_version_control)
 - configuration files are in a [declarative](https://en.wikipedia.org/wiki/Declarative_programming) language format and describe the **desired** system state
 - systems' **current** state is continuously monitored and compared to the **desired** state
 - alerts are generated if any configuration changes resulting in deviations from the desired state are detected
 - GitHub is assumed to be the [Single Source of Truth](https://en.wikipedia.org/wiki/Single_source_of_truth)
 - all configuration changes are initiated via **Git** (`git push`) and are implemented programmatically via **GitHub Actions**
-- asdfasdfasdfasdf
+- no manual changes by manipulating device configs directly

 ## Components